-- 16. The application process is undertaken on a paper basis.
-The Regulation and Compliance Officer, or nominee, will issue the candidate with an acknowledgement of receipt, which the candidate must retain as proof that an appeal has been lodged for consideration. - 17.
+- 16. The application process is undertaken online.
+The candidate will receive an automated email as an acknowledgement of receipt, which the candidate must retain as proof that an appeal has been lodged for consideration.
+Please note if an application is reopened and then resubmitted, the latest submission and emailed receipt of acknowledgement will be recorded as the final submission date/time. - 17.
 The Regulation and Compliance Officer will determine, normally within ten working days of receipt of the written application for appeal, whether the information presented by the student has produced a case that satisfies the threshold conditions for a valid appeal. - 18.
 To meet the threshold conditions for a valid appeal, the appeal must: - (a) have been made in writing on the appropriate form, and bear all of the information requested on the form; and - (b) identify the grounds of appeal; and - (c) have been received within the time limits set in Paragraph 8 above; and - (d) have evidence and grounds which are reasonably arguable under the General Academic Regulations, Part K, Sub-Section 3, Paragraph 2.
 (A matter is reasonably arguable if it can be concluded by the Regulation and Compliance Officer that in the specific circumstances what is argued is on balance likely to be logically sustainable). - 19.
-The Regulation and Compliance Officer will inform the student in writing that either: - (a) the appeal is rejected because it is not a permissible appeal under the General Academic Regulations (GAR/K/3/1); or - (b) the appeal is rejected because it does not meet the grounds for appeal defined by General Academic Regulations (GAR/K/3/2); or - (c) the appeal is rejected because it does not satisfy the threshold conditions for a valid appeal as defined by Paragraph 18 above; or - (d) that a case satisfying the threshold condition for a valid appeal has been established; and, - (i) the appeal being considered by the Chair of the Academic Appeals Board; or, - (ii) a date that has been set for the Academic Appeals Board to hear and consider the appeal.
+The Regulation and Compliance Officer will inform the student in writing, online with their application, that either: - (a) the appeal is rejected because it is not a permissible appeal under the General Academic Regulations (GAR/K/3/1); or - (b) the appeal is rejected because it does not meet the grounds for appeal defined by General Academic Regulations (GAR/K/3/2); or - (c) the appeal is rejected because it does not satisfy the threshold conditions for a valid appeal as defined by Paragraph 18 above; or - (d) that a case satisfying the threshold condition for a valid appeal has been established; and,

-- 20. The notification informing the applicant of a rejection of the appeal under Paragraph 18 (a) (b) or (c) above, shall inform the applicant that they have the right to request a re-consideration of the decision by the Deputy Vice-Chancellor, or nominee, within five working days.
+- (i) the appeal being considered by the Chair of the Academic Appeals Board; or, - (ii) a date that has been set for the Academic Appeals Board to hear and consider the appeal. - 20.
+The notification informing the applicant of a rejection of the appeal under Paragraph 18 (a) (b) or (c) above, shall inform the applicant that they have the right to request a re-consideration of the decision by the Deputy Vice-Chancellor, or nominee, within five working days.
 Such a review will only be undertaken where the applicant clearly states the reason(s) why the decision of the Regulation and Compliance Officer is unsound.
 Failure to do so will constitute an invalid request for review by the Deputy Vice-Chancellor, and will be dismissed without further consideration. - 21.
-The Deputy Vice-Chancellor, or nominee's decision shall be final and the student will be informed that the University's internal appeal procedures have been exhausted and provided with a Completion of Procedures leter which shall inform them of their right of reference to the Office of the Independent Adjudicator. - 22.
+The Deputy Vice-Chancellor, or nominee's decision shall be final and the student will be informed that the University's internal appeal procedures have been exhausted and provided with a Completion of Procedures letter which shall inform them of their right of reference to the Office of the Independent Adjudicator. - 22.
 Upon receipt of the appeal, the Chair of the Academic Appeals Board may proceed by executive action to refer the matter forming the subject of the appeal to the relevant board of examiners for further consideration.